bugBuild/Vk-posting-system/README.md

 ## How I made this:

-- Front-end I made using only html/css, I don't used ant frameworks (fx.
+- Front-end I made using only html/css, I don't used any frameworks (fx.
 Bootstrap)
 - To sign/login function I made a database system with registration on only my site, and also I added google account sign in.
 - To add post, firstly you need get vk access token, then give it access token to my site form.
 And then, my site use vk api functions to add posts.
 - Also, for autenfication I used cookies.